 - 1/2 cup buttermilk

 - In a large resealable plastic bag, combine the first nine ingredients.
 Place the buttermilk in a shallow bowl.
-Dip chicken in buttermilk, then add to bag, a few pieces at a time, and shake to coat.
+Dip chicken in buttermilk, then place in bag, a few pieces at a time and shake to coat.

 "Very tasty chicken.
 I used all legs and thighs.
 Everyone enjoyed this.
 I will definitely make this again."